Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/helm-dependencies.md

 ### Step 7.
 Change custom-values.yaml

-Enable the migrations job and increase the replica count to the desired number for the app and worker in the custom-values.yaml file.
+Enable the migration job and increase the replica count to the desired number for the app and worker in the custom-values.yaml file.

 ```yaml
 # custom-values.yaml